-In normal years, expect to see dozens of beautiful antique and other classic vehicles turn out for the event, as do hundreds of people.
+Expect to see dozens of beautiful antique and other classic vehicles turn out for the event.
+Many hundreds of people do as well.

 About the Car Rally

-Vehicles typically arrive between 10:00 am and 12:00 pm and the venue’s parking lot scene is spectacular.
+Vehicles typically arrive between 10:00 am and 12:00 pm.
+The venue’s parking lot scene is spectacular!
 You don’t need to be a vintage car enthusiast to appreciate the collection of automobiles on display.

 At the event there is everything – from antique Fords to Corvettes, Firebirds and every kind of vintage collectible you can imagine.

-At around noon or so the cars depart from their starting venue in procession, for a road tour around the city to a final secret destination.
-It is a fun event for the vintage car participants, but also for everyone that sees them.
+At around noon the cars depart from their starting venue in procession, for a road tour around the city to a final secret destination.
+It’s a fun event for the vintage car participants, but also for everyone who sees them.